 Georgetown Judo Program

-The Georgetown Judo Program at Yates offers Georgetown University Students, Faculty, Staff, and community members the opportunity to receive instruction in the Olympic sport of Judo.
+The Georgetown Judo Program offers Georgetown University Students, Faculty, Staff, and community members the opportunity to receive instruction in the Olympic sport of Judo.
 The program teaches the fundamentals of Judo: breaking one’s fall, maintaining balance, developing skill and coordination, strength and speed as necessary for the study of throws, pins, chokes, and arm lock techniques.
 Judo classes are offered for both beginners and advanced levels.
 Class instruction is available to males and females regardless of age or experience (minimum age to participate is 5 years old).

 The Judo program is offered during three sessions each year: Fall, Spring, and Summer.
 The first two classes of each session are free for participants to trial before registering for the program.

 Date and Time

 Fees are broken down by class type, Campus Recreation membership status, and age: Adult (18 and up) and Youth (under 18).